-- Familiarise volunteers with key aspects of the school's Safeguarding and Child Protection Policy as part of their induction - Ensure that regular unsupervised volunteers sign the 'Agreement to Work' form and the Annual Safeguarding Declaration (see Appendix B4) - Issue guidelines on how to deal with the disclosure or discovery of abuse (e.g. advice on communicating with children about their concerns, and the Record of Safeguarding Concern Form) - Provide adequate support and training (as appropriate)
+- Familiarise volunteers with key aspects of the school's Safeguarding and Child Protection Policy as part of their induction - Ensure that regular unsupervised volunteers sign the 'Agreement to Work' form and the Annual Safeguarding Declaration (see Appendix B4) - Issue guidelines on how to deal with the disclosure or discovery of abuse (e.g. advice on communicating with children about their concerns, and the Record of Safeguarding Concern Form) - Provide adequate support and appropriate training the extent and level is at the discretion of the school.
+Regular volunteers should, as a minimum, know the identity of the DSL, how and when to contact them, and understand expectations of their own behaviour.